Arcadia-Science/capsids/README.md

 ## Structural clustering to identify capsids in *Ornithodoros turicata*

 In order to compare structures of tick proteins to viral capsid proteins, we ran [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography/tree/v0.4.2) using v0.4.2.

 First, we cloned the ProteinCartography repository and followed the [README.md](https://github.com/Arcadia-Science/ProteinCartography/blob/main/README.md) to install the conda environments.
 We used the notebook in this repository, `notebooks/1_prep_metadata.ipynb` to fetch UniProt metadata for the *Ornithodoros* proteins in `metadata/ornithodoros.txt`, which we created by searching [UniProt](https://www.uniprot.org) for all *Ornithodoros* proteins.
 This notebook should be ran using the [`envs/web_apis.yml`](https://github.com/Arcadia-Science/ProteinCartography/blob/v0.4.2/envs/web_apis.yml) environment from the ProteinCartography repository.

 We then used the notebook in this repository, `notebooks/2_get_alphafold_structures.ipynb` to fetch predicted structures from the [AlphaFold database](https://alphafold.ebi.ac.uk) using the list of proteins in `metadata/ornithodoros.txt`.
 This notebook should also be ran using the [`envs/web_apis.yml`](https://github.com/Arcadia-Science/ProteinCartography/blob/v0.4.2/envs/web_apis.yml) environment from the ProteinCartography repository.
 We folded all of the proteins from the [Virus Orthologous Groups Database](https://vogdb.org/vogdb/217) (VOG database, version 217) that contained "capsid" in the name of the group using [ESMFold](https://www.science.org/doi/10.1126/science.ade2574).

 Finally, we ran ProteinCartography using the `config_ff.yml` that can be found in the notebooks folder of this repository.
 The pipeline was initiated from inside the ProteinCartography repository with the `envs/cartography_tidy` environment activated using the following command:
 ```
 snakemake --snakefile Snakefile_ff --configfile ../capsids/metadata/config_ff.yml --use-conda --cores 4
 ```
 We then used the notebook in this repository, `notebooks/3_plotting_overlays.ipynb` to create custom plotting overlays for the UMAP.
 This notebook should be ran using the [`envs/plotting.yml`](https://github.com/Arcadia-Science/ProteinCartography/blob/v0.4.2/envs/plotting.yml) environment from the ProteinCartography repository.

 The results from this analysis can be found in the [Zenodo](https://zenodo.org/records/12796464) repo.

+# Contributing
+If you have suggestions or encounter any problems with the workflow or associated scripts please [file an issue](https://github.com/Arcadia-Science/capsids/issues).
+You are also welcome to submit a pull request if you wish to dive in to the code.
+See [this guide](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/guide-credit-for-contributions.md) to see how we recognize feedback and contributions on our code.